bniladridas/synthara-golden/company/README.md

 - Transparent algorithm documentation
 - Simple static file server
 - Standalone tokenizer script for text analysis
+- Comprehensive accessibility features

+## Accessibility

+The website includes comprehensive accessibility features to ensure it's usable by everyone:

+- Semantic HTML structure with proper ARIA landmarks
+- Keyboard navigation support for all interactive elements
+- Screen reader compatibility with proper ARIA attributes
+- Visible focus indicators for keyboard users
+- Support for reduced motion preferences
+- Color contrast that meets WCAG guidelines
+- Skip links for keyboard users

+For detailed information about accessibility features and guidelines, see [ACCESSIBILITY.md](ACCESSIBILITY.md).

+For a history of changes, including accessibility improvements, see [CHANGELOG.md](CHANGELOG.md).

 ## Running the Web Application